In Major Shift, Mormon Church Rolls Back Controversial Policies Toward LGBT Members

 Some wrote of the pain that the policy had caused.

-"When this policy came out I stood on the conference center with my mother.
+"When this policy came out I stood [in] the conference center with my mother.
 She looked around and said, 'My family worked to build this and it should belong to all of them.'
 She broke down crying and has since left the church," Braidan Weeks tweeted.
 "The pain that has already happened can't be undone.
 I hope that the church truly wants to heal with the communities of Utah.
 Because even those of us that are no longer members helped build the church to what it is.
 We care about this state and its people.
 Cheers to hope."

 The church says the new policies are being sent to its leaders worldwide and will be included in online updates to its handbook.